Compass Minerals released its 2016 Annual Report today.

 Compass Minerals marked International Women’s Day with its second annual celebration, broadcasted from the company’s headquarters.

 Compass Minerals posted solid fourth-quarter and full-year 2016 earnings driven by the resilient performance of the salt business and the contribution of the Brazilian specialty plant nutrition company, Produquímica, which was acquired on October 3, 2016.
-The company also benefited in the fourth quarter from improved demand for its sulfate of potash products in North America.

 In one week, the Winsford site, along with the Cheshire Wildlife Trust, planted 1,400 trees around the site.